-What is a success coach?
+What is a Student Services Coach?

-What does a Success Coach do?
+What does a Student Services Coach do?

 Academic and career goal guidance

 We also work with students academically and personally.
-Success coaches can assist with anything from issues with a professor to getting along with other students to time management.
+Student Services Coaches can assist with anything from issues with a professor to getting along with other students to time management.
 We help them sort through the course of their program, picking which classes match with what, helping them to avoid being overloaded in labs or with writing papers.
 When they want to switch programs, we help them work through why they want to do that and the different options they can explore to achieve their long-term goals and interests.
 We work with issues they may experience with their professors and guide their means of communicating; we often discuss about how just because they may not get along with their professor doesn’t mean they should leave the course.
 They need to learn to compromise, work with those they don’t necessarily agree with, and take charge of their actions.

 Financial aid and finance support